BOLT-7/BOLT-7/README.md

-- Hi, I'm Basel Allam :D
+# Hi, I'm Basel Allam :D
-- Undergraduate student with a Computer Science Major
+- Undergraduate student pursuing Computer Science Major
 - Interested in Game Design/Development and Cloud Domputing
 - Currently working on a 2D platformer game for practice
 - Send me a message on discord BA#8350